Ben-Voris/Hunters-Island-2025/docs/README.md

 ## 2025-08-21 Leave Eau Claire

 Leaving Eau Claire to celebrate Ripley's 1 1/2 birthday.
+We restrained ourselves and kept two, well-traveled Leslie bars, which we are bringing to Ian.
+If memory serves, the first time Leslie made them was to keep him from starvation.

 ## General notes